 The Board of Directors has delegated responsibility for the oversight of credit risk to the Group's Risk Management Committee.
 The Risk Management Committee is responsible for management of credit risk, including formulating credit policies, covering collateral requirements, adjusting margin requirements for certain securities, credit assessment, reviewing and assessing credit risk, limiting concentrations of exposure to counterparties, and by issuer, credit rating bands, market liquidity and country (for trading assets), and reviewing compliance of business units with agreed exposure limits.
 Collateral arrangements relating to margin loans, securities lending agreements, and resale agreements include provisions that require additional collateral in the event that market fluctuations result in declines in the value of collateral received.
-The credit risk exposure related to loans to banking clients is actively managed through individual and portfolio reviews performed by management.
 Management regularly reviews asset quality including concentrations, delinquencies, non-accrual loans, charge-offs, and recoveries.
 All are factors in the determination of an appropriate allowance for loan losses, which is reviewed quarterly by senior management.

-The Group has exposure to credit risk due to its obligation to settle transactions with clearing corporations, mutual funds, and other financial institutions even if its client or a counterparty fails to meet its obligations to the Group.
-The Company acts as the investment manager for a number of mutual and real estate funds.
-Although it has no obligation to do so, the Group may decide for competitive reasons to provide credit, liquidity or other support to managed funds in the event of significant declines in valuation of fund holdings or significant redemption activity that exceeds available liquidity.
-Such support could cause the Group to take significant charges and could reduce liquidity.
+BCS Group has exposure to credit risk due to its obligation to settle transactions with clearing corporations, mutual funds, and other financial institutions even if its client or a counterparty falls to meet its obligations to the Group.
+BCS Group acts as the investment manager for a number of mutual and real estate funds.
+Although it has no obligation to do so, BCS Group may decide for competitive reasons to provide credit, liquidity or other support to managed funds in the event of significant declines in valuation of fund holdings or significant redemption activity that exceeds available liquidity.
+Such support could cause BCS Group to take significant charges and could reduce liquidity.
 If the Group chose not to provide credit, liquidity or other support in such a situation, the Group could suffer reputational damage and its business could be adversely affected.

 The Group is subject to concentration risk if it extends large loans to or have large commitments with a single counterparty, borrower, or group of similar counterparties or borrowers (e.g. in the same industry).
-Receivables from and payables to clients and securities borrowing and lending activities are conducted with a large number of clients and counterparties and potential concentration is carefully monitored.
 Management seeks to limit this risk through careful review of the underlying business and the use of limits established by senior management, taking into consideration factors including the financial strength of the counterparty, the size of the position or commitment, the expected duration of the position or commitment and other positions or commitments outstanding.

-The brokerage IT system automatically monitors the compliance with limits on each customer trading in the stock market as well as manual control on customers with transactions over-the-counter.
-In case of breach of limits the system automatically closes the credit position through disposal of pledged financial instruments (mainly quoted securities).
 The Group uses a wide range of techniques to reduce credit risk on its lending operations managing both individual transaction loss drivers, such as probability of default, loss given default and exposure at default, and systemic risk drivers on a portfolio basis.
 At the transaction level, an assessment of a borrower's ability to service the proposed level of debt is performed.
 Various forms of legal protection are used, such as netting agreements and covenants in commercial lending agreements, and credit enhancements techniques.
 At the portfolio level, diversification is managed to avoid excessive concentrations.
 Portfolio concentration limits include: (i) maximum exposure per borrower limit, (ii) industry concentration limit, (iii) loan maturity concentration limit, (iv) unsecured lending limit.
-Meanwhile, the Group should comply with statutory ratios on credit concentration risk
+Meanwhile, the Group should comply with statutory ratios on credit concentration risk.